dexter-stpierre/weather-or-not/README.md

 High level list of items completed.

-- [x] Feature a
-- [x] Feature b
+- Ability to input a starting location and end location and date and time of departure and see the weather on your route
+- Ability to save trips and view saved trips

 ### Next Steps

-Features that you would like to add at some point in the future.

-- [ ] Feature c

-## Deployment

-Add additional notes about how to deploy this on a live system
+- Add ability to edit formats of distance and temperature
+- Add ability to add a home location to be used as a default starting location

 ## Authors

-* Name of author(s)
+* Dexter St-Pierre

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Huck Brock
+* Chris Black